stas00/porting/transformers/fairseq-wmt19/README.md

  'bpe': 'fastbpe',
  [... full output is in the notebook ...]
 ```
 ok, we will copy those to configure the model.
-I had to rename some of the argument names, wherever `transformers` used different names for the same configuration setting.
-So the re-map of configuration looks as following:
+I had to rename some of the argument names, wherever `transformers` used different names for the corresponding configuration setting.
+So the re-mapping of configuration looks as following:

 ```
     model_conf = {